teach-afp/www/input/lecture6.md

 * Let us define some operations for the interpreter based on `get` and `put`

-  *Creation of a new reference*: it implies to modify both the next available memory location and the heap.
+  *Creation of a new reference*: modify both the next available memory location and the heap.

   ```haskell